 I recommend Reserve only to those who have been navigating the art of traveling nearly free for a year or so and who travel frequently.
 You’ll need to be able to quickly recoup the $450 annual fee, which is charged to your first statement, through the $300 travel credit and purchasing TSA PreCheck.
 You’ll also need to pay this fee by the card’s due date to avoid paying interest on the charge.

-If you’re new to traveling free, I’d recommend starting with Chase Sapphire Preferred, as it has NO ANNUAL FEE the first year, costing you NOTHING out of pocket, and it nets you an instant 54,000-59,000 points toward FREE TRAVEL after meeting the $4,000 minimum spend.
+If you’re new to traveling free, I’d recommend starting with Chase Sapphire Preferred, as it has a lower out of pocket spend, and it nets you an instant 64,000-69,000 points toward FREE TRAVEL after meeting the $4,000 minimum spend.

 It couldn’t get any easier!